Professional Development (PD) Bites

 Be an "after school rockstar"

-An “After School Rockstar” has a tool kit full of skills from supervision to activity planning, building relationships with caregivers to behavior management.
+An “After School Rockstar” has a tool kit full of skills from supervision to activity planning, building relationships to behavior management.

 Supervision is the foundation of a safe, organized, and engaging after school program.
 Simply watching children is not supervision.
 Take a moment to review the skills of a supervision rockstar.
 Do you use these techniques when you are supervising youth?
 How can you begin to implement some of these techniques?
 (JPG)